Drummingcoder/thetrazemaze/README.md

 AI (Github Copilot) is used to help design the look of the website and augment its functionality.
 I just did some of the maze generation and movement.

-Going to add more levels and upgrades, as well as more features soon!

 ## Updated Goals (08/10/2025):
 I want to transition to a different kind of game, for two reasons.
 Number one: this kind of game (building the physics engine and rendering from scratch) is